 Note: it seems that the villa actually predates Catallus by at least a century so the connection is rather tenuous although Catallus did live here for a while.

-There is more to Sirmione than just the Grotto, with several Roman and medieval sites of interest, including an ancient Benedictine convent built for Ansa, the wife of King Desire; and also the Church of "San Pietro in Mavino" (14th century) which has an 11th century belltower and frescoes from the medieval period.
+Although the grotto and castle are the best known monuments, there is much more to discover in Sirmione, with several Roman and medieval sites of interest including an ancient Benedictine convent built for Ansa, the wife of King Desire and the 14th century Church of San Pietro in Mavino which has an 11th century belltower and frescoes from the medieval period.

-Note: in the height of summer Sirmione can become rather opressively crowded so we suggest you visit in the morning if possible.
+In the height of summer Sirmione can become rather opressively crowded so we suggest you visit in the morning if possible.

 A ferry port in the town allows access to other resorts around the shores of Lake Garda, and arriving here by boat also gives you a very nice view of Sirmione and its castle.